moralrecordings/perentie/guide/src/gettingstarted.md

 # Getting Started

+This guide is intended to provide a basic introduction to engine concepts.
+For information about Perentie's Lua scripting API, see the [API docs](https://moral.net.au/perentie/doc).

 The best way to get introduced to Perentie's internals is to [download the source code of the demonstration game, Maura & Ash](https://github.com/moralrecordings/mauraash).
 This game makes use of the full smörgåsbord of engine features.
 Try modifying the game code, and then press CTRL+R in the game to hot-reload it.

 There is a fully commented [basic example program](https://github.com/moralrecordings/perentie/tree/main/example/main.lua) included with the Perentie source code.
 Try modifying the game code, and then press R in the game to hot-reload it.